 If a loan balance exists on a defined contribution plan, it must be addressed in the QDRO.
-Should the loan balance amount to more than the entitled payout, the account will show insufficient funds.
+Should the loan balance amount to more than the entitled payout, the account will have insufficient funds.

 Perhaps a loan balance has been worked into the QDRO, but there are recurring repayments on it.
-If so, the document needs to define whether the payment sum will reflect the loan balance on the date of signing (or the date of division).
+If so, the document needs to define whether or not the payment sum will reflect the loan balance on the date of signing (or the date of division).

-6) Failing to get a QDRO Pre-Approved
+6) Failing to get a QDRO pre-approved

-How do you prevent this from happening?
-Get your QDRO pre-approved before finalizing your divorce.
+How do you prevent this scenario from occurring?
+Get your QDRO preapproved before finalizing your divorce.
 By contacting the plan sponsor in advance, you can avoid costly delays in splitting a retirement plan.

 Use a QDRO Attorney for Help

-There are multiple firms that use the name QDRO Consultants.
+There are multiple firms that use the name QDRO Consultants:

-QDRO Consultants Ohio
+1. QDRO Consultants Ohio

-QDRO Consultants Nevada
+2. QDRO Consultants Nevada

 There is also a QDRO Consultants based in Reno, NV, which is owned by Melinda C. Cameron.
 The firm has a very clean website, which describes the drafting process.
 They offer a QDRO that costs $725, and they also have packages for initial consultations.